dustinpfister/blog_posts/_posts/threejs-vector3-wrap.md

 However even though things are working the way that I want them to with the euclidean modulo method it is still working in a way that is relative to zero forward rather than in a way that can work with a range that might go into negative numbers.
 Still the general idea of wrapping is there, from here forward I just need to find ways to adjust the range.

-## 2 - Wrap just one axis
+## 2 - A Wrap Axis method

-The process of making a wrap method from the ground up might prove to be a little involved, at least when it comes to making one from the ground up without looking into what is out there on the open Internet so much anyway.
-In any case there is taking an approach in which I am figuring out that I need to do on a axis my axis bases which just seems like the thing to do.
-That is because once I figure out something that works well for one axis, then it is generally just a mater of applying the same logic to all other axis values, at least that would seem to be the case with this anyway with respect to the way that I want to do it.
+The process of making a wrap method from the ground up might prove to be a little involved, at least when it comes to making one from the ground up without looking into what is out there on the open Internet at least.
+In any case there is taking an approach in which I am figuring out that I need to do on a axis by axis bases which just seems like the thing to do.
+Wjat is good about this is that once I figure out something that works well for one axis, then it is generally just a mater of applying the same logic to all other axis values, at least that would seem to be the case with this anyway with respect to the way that I want to do it.

+### 2.1 - Using the distance to method along with euclidean modulo

 The code that I worked out for this solution involves making two instances of the Vector2 class and then calling the distance to method of each to get an idea of what the max distance from 0 is as well as the current distance is.
 Once I have these two values I can use them with the euclidean modulo method to get how mush I need to add to the min vector or subtract from the max vector for the current axis.